-Beginners, learn strip quilting to make strip sets for faster quilt blocks and an easy quilt pattern.
+Strip quilting begins with how to make strip sets to make quilt blocks faster.
+Beginners, learn first, then use an easy quilt pattern to make a quilt.
 It's super simple!

 Quilting with strips is fun, easy and makes great scrap quilts!